-vrat ke pakore or kuttu ke pakore - these deep fried pakoras or fritters are made with kuttu ka atta or buckwheat flour and mashed potatoes or aloo.
+Vrat ke pakore or Kuttu ke pakore recipe – these deep fried pakoras or fritters are made with kuttu ka atta or buckwheat flour and mashed potatoes or aloo.

-these kuttu ke pakoras can also be made with water chestnut flour or amaranth flour. you can even mix buckwheat flour (kuttu ka atta) with water chestnut flour (singhare ka atta) in 1:1 proportion. few more snacks which you can make for fasting days are sabudana bhel, sukhi arbi, arbi tikkis and sweet potato tikki.
+These kuttu ke pakoras can also be made with water chestnut flour or amaranth flour.
+You can even mix buckwheat flour (kuttu ka atta) with water chestnut flour (singhare ka atta) in 1:1 proportion.
+Few more snacks which you can make for fasting days are:

 - 1 green chili, chopped

-- 1 or 1.5 tsp dry pomegranate seeds/ anardana
+- 1 or 1.5 teaspoon dry pomegranate seeds (anardana)

 - approx ¾ to 1 cup water or as required